Vatavuk/verano/README.md

 Verano provides convenient way to wire up dependencies without using reflections, type castings, annotations or component scan.

-It relies on wiring dependencies through a main entry point of an application and provides a set of tools

 It takes different approach to classic DI containers and relies on wiring dependencies through main entry point of application.
-User is provided a set of

-- No magic (no reflections, no type castings, no runtime component building)
+To enhance wiring process it provides a set of objects through user can declare dependencies and conditions.

+Core features:
+- Advanced wiring using profiles and qualifiers
+- Profile-Specific configuration management
+- Runtime implementations swap
 - Full control of dependency life cycle
 - Compile time safety
 - Fully customizable framework
-- Runtime dependency switch, runtime configuration updates
-- Verano can be used as a library to make your code fully decoupled from the framework

 ### Quick Start
 #### Profiles